Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 		- one with the texts
 		- one with the speaker information
 		- one with backchannels
-	- reference the speaker information dataframe when analayzing the text by gender or role
 	- nltk.word_tokenize and nltk.sent_tokenize
 	- regular expressions to extract information from the text, like speaker number and backchannels